xcelox/Productivity-Analysis-System/README.md

 This system was designed to optimize the monitoring and evaluation of operational productivity.
 It works as follows:

-- **Automated Data Extraction**: Accesses an operational web page and uses Selenium automation to extract cargo receipt reports.
+- **Automated Data Extraction**: Accesses an operational web page and uses Selenium automation to extract cargo receipt reports.✔
-- **Data Consolidation**: Downloads and concatenates multiple files into a unified dataset.
+- **Data Consolidation**: Downloads and concatenates multiple files into a unified dataset.✔
-- **Advanced Analysis**: Utilizes the Pandas library to perform complex calculations, including filtering by the IP address of operational machines.
+- **Advanced Analysis**: Utilizes the Pandas library to perform complex calculations, including filtering by the IP address of operational machines.✔
-- **Productivity Metrics**: Calculates productivity percentages for each operator based on hours worked versus production output.
+- **Productivity Metrics**: Calculates productivity percentages for each operator based on hours worked versus production output.✔
-- **Result Presentation**: Publishes the processed data on a dedicated web page, providing managers with a clear and interactive table of operational performance.
+- **Result Presentation**: Publishes the processed data on a dedicated web page, providing managers with a clear and interactive table of operational performance.✔

 This solution ensures accurate, real-time insights into productivity, enabling better decision-making and operational efficiency.